MisterOla/W3SCHOOLS-HTML-NOTES/README.md

 (https://gist.github.com/MisterOla/6992c8a9de8814e7b78f44f796d7d70c)
 https://blog.bitsrc.io/how-to-write-beautiful-and-meaningful-readme-md-for-your-next-project-897045e3f991
-1. Creating a heading (in the content section):  #HTML Introduction
+1. Creating a heading (in the content section):  # HTML Intromimo
-2. To link to the HTML Introduction section (in the outline), put the text you want to see in the outline in the square bracket(i.e [HTML Intromimo]) and include the anchor in a normal bracket following the displayed text in outline (i.e. (#html-introduction)).
+2. To link to the HTML Introduction section (in the outline), put the text you want to see in the outline in the square bracket(i.e [HTML Intromimo]) and include the anchor in a normal bracket following the displayed text in outline (i.e. (#html-intromimo)).
 Note that the anchor link for the HTML introduction in the outline is the lower case version of the outline component in the content with hyphen replacing spaces(i.e #html-intromimo)

 B. Including HTML codes formated at a code and not text